Courtney Petersen: Professional career

-Orlando Pride
+Orlando Pride, 2020–2022

 Petersen was selected in the first round (7th overall) of the 2020 NWSL College Draft by Orlando Pride.
-She signed with the team in March but with the season disrupted by the COVID-19 pandemic, was unable to make her debut until September 19, 2020 in the first Fall Series match, starting in a 0–0 draw with North Carolina Courage.
+She signed with the team in March but with the season disrupted by the COVID-19 pandemic, was unable to make her debut until September 19, 2020, in the first Fall Series match, starting in a 0–0 draw with North Carolina Courage.
 She appeared in all four Fall Series matches, playing the full 90 minutes in each.

-Houston Dash
+Houston Dash, 2023–2024

 Petersen had a contract offer extended to her by Orlando at the end of the 2022 season but in February 2023, the club agreed to trade her rights to Houston Dash along with a natural third-round pick in the 2024 NWSL Draft in exchange for $65,000 in allocation money plus an additional $25,000, pending conditions met.

+Racing Louisville, 2024–

+On August 31, 2024, Petersen was traded from the Houston Dash to Racing Louisville FC in exchange for $45,000 in league allocation money.

 International career

 Petersen has represented the United States at under-14, under-15, under-17 and under-20 levels, mainly playing as a midfielder.
 In 2016, Petersen competed at the 2016 FIFA U-20 Women's World Cup, playing two games as the team finished fourth.